Refer to Microsoft's web site for the latest updates to this procedure.

 Obtaining a certificate

 How to obtain a server certificate on a Windows 2003 Server.
 If you already have a certificate, import it into your "Personal store" and skip to the second section on Using the certificate with the ADAM service.

 To create a certificate you need to install IIS and Certificate Authority.
 For information on how to install IIS refer to Microsoft.
-To install a Certificate authority select the "Certificate services" check box.
+To install a Certificate authority check the "Certificate services" checkbox.
 (IIS should be installed before or at the same time as you install the certificate services).
 Once the installation is complete, request a certificate using your browser (address: http://localhost/certsrv):

-- In the Name text box enter the full DNS name of the server .
+- In the "Name"-textbox write the full dns name of the server

 You have now created a certificate request.
 To create a certificate we need to process the request: